rails/rails/guides/source/action_controller_overview.md

 end
 ```

 Now, the `LoginsController`'s `new` and `create` actions will work as before without requiring the user to be logged in.
-The `:only` option is used to skip this filter only for these actions, and there is also an `:except` option which works the other way.
-These options can be used when adding filters too, so you can add a filter which only runs for selected actions in the first place.
+The `:only` option is used to skip this callback only for these actions, and there is also an `:except` option which works the other way.
+These options can be used when adding callbacks too, so you can add a callback which only runs for selected actions in the first place.

-### After Filters and Around Filters
+### After Callbacks and Around Callbacks

-In addition to "before" filters, you can also run filters after an action has been executed, or both before and after.
+In addition to "before" callbacks, you can also run callbacks after an action has been executed, or both before and after.

-"after" filters are similar to "before" filters, but because the action has already been run they have access to the response data that's about to be sent to the client.
-Obviously, "after" filters cannot stop the action from running.
-Please note that "after" filters are executed only after a successful action, but not when an exception is raised in the request cycle.
+"after" callbacks are similar to "before" callbacks, but because the action has already been run they have access to the response data that's about to be sent to the client.
+Obviously, "after" callbacks cannot stop the action from running.
+Please note that "after" callbacks are executed only after a successful action, but not when an exception is raised in the request cycle.

-"around" filters are responsible for running their associated actions by yielding, similar to how Rack middlewares work.
+"around" callbacks are responsible for running their associated actions by yielding, similar to how Rack middlewares work.

 For example, in a website where changes have an approval workflow an administrator could be able to preview them easily, just apply them within a transaction: